Youppi!: From baseball to hockey

 After the Expos moved to Washington, D.C., and became the Washington Nationals, the Nationals initially stated that Youppi would still be a part of the team in some capacity.
 However, the team adopted a new mascot, the eagle "Screech".
 For months after the move, the fate of Youppi hung in the balance.
 Negotiations were held with ten groups, including the Montreal Alouettes.

 On September 16, 2005, the Montreal Canadiens announced that Youppi would become the first official mascot of the organization, and the first mascot to ever switch between any two major sports leagues in North America.
 Prior to Youppi, the Canadiens had no mascot.
 The terms of acquisition were reportedly in the six figures.
-Youppi now sports the Canadiens' bleu-blanc-rouge (blue, white, and red) jersey.
+Youppi now sports the Canadiens' bleu-blanc-rouge (blue, white and red) jersey.
 Youppi's first game in the Bell Centre was on October 18, 2005.

 On February 19, 2012, at the Canadiens' first home game after the death of Montreal Expos great Gary Carter, Youppi wore the Expos colours in Carter's memory.

 On May 16, 2014, on the eve of the Canadiens series against the New York Rangers in the 2014 Eastern Conference Finals, New York City native Jimmy Fallon, the host of NBC's Tonight Show, which is taped in New York, made a bet with the Montreal Canadiens that if they won the series, Fallon would wear a Montreal jersey during his opening monologue.
 However, if the Rangers won the series, Youppi would have to wear a Rangers jersey around Montreal and post at least ten pictures of him doing so on the Canadiens' Twitter account and also change their avatar to a pic of Rangers goalie Henrik Lundqvist playing guitar.
 The Rangers won the series on May 29 in six games.
 As such, on June 1, the Canadiens honoured their bet and a dejected Youppi was photographed around Montreal in a Rangers jersey with Fallon's name on the back, and the last photo, as Fallon stated, featured him riding the mechanical bull at Montreal bar Chez Serge.

 METAL!

 In 2022, to promote the team's reverse retro jerseys, the team created METAL!, a heavy-metal-obsessed blue creature, who claims to have been Youppi's "twin brother", and have been the Canadiens mascot from 1979 to 1993, even though there is no evidence of the latter statement.
-According to the Habs' announcement, METAL! seemed to have fallen asleep in an ice machine in the Montreal Forum basement after a party celebrating the Stanley Cup win in 1993, and only emerged in the summer of 2022, when the thing was unearthed during renovations.
+According to the Habs' announcement, METAL! seemed to have fallen asleep in an ice machine in the Montreal Forum basement after a party celebrating the Stanley Cup win in 1993, and only emerged in the summer of 2022, when the machine was unearthed during renovations.

-METAL! was retired ahead of the 2024–25 NHL season.
+METAL! was announced to be "retired" ahead of the 2024–25 NHL season.
+He still occasionally appears at some Canadiens events.